Diplomas for sale: $465, no classes required. Inside one of Louisiana’s unapproved schools

 However, principal Kitty Sibley Morrison is also willing to grant a diploma to anyone whose parents say they were homeschooled, even years earlier.

-“Their parents are in charge of them, not the state,” Sibley Morrison said.
+“Sometimes it takes two or three times to explain to them that they are free,” Sibley Morrison said.
+“Their parents are in charge of them, not the state.”

 Sibley Morrison says she is not selling diplomas, but rather lifetime services for homeschooling families.